mtp1032/WoWThreads/WoWThreads-complete.md

 - signal (number): the numerical signal whose name is to be returned.

 #### Returns:
-- If successful: returns the name associated with the signal value
+- If successful: returns the name associated with the signal value and the result is nil.
-- If failure: nil is returned and the result parameter is as described previously
+- If failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua